smg211/NHP_Imaging/readme.md

 ## Welcome!
+This is a two-part document that applies to the main two parts of this repository.

-This document applies to the FieldTrip- and AFNI-based pipeline for volume-based registration of NHP MRIs to a template MRI, segmentation and parcellation of T1 MRIs according to atlases, creation of ROI surfaces (triangulated meshes) in native subject space, and conversion of MRI voxels within an intensity range to surfaces (e.g., for overlaying veins and/or arteries on the cortex).
+Part I applies to the FieldTrip- and AFNI-based pipeline for volume-based registration of NHP MRIs to a template MRI, segmentation and parcellation of T1 MRIs according to atlases, creation of ROI surfaces (triangulated meshes) in native subject space, and conversion of MRI voxels within an intensity range to surfaces (e.g., for overlaying veins and/or arteries on the cortex).

+Part II applies to a GUI that is used for registration of a stereotaxic surgical space to a specific NHP's MRI using skin (or any) fiducials that are visible in the MRI and can be measured in stereotaxic surgical space.
+This GUI's method is still in development, and is heavily based on work from the following publication: "Bentley JN, Khalsa SS, Kobylarek M, Schroeder KE, Chen K, Bergin IL, Tat DM, Chestek CA, Patil PG.
+A simple, inexpensive method for subcortical stereotactic targeting in nonhuman primates.
+Journal of Neuroscience Methods.
+2018 Jul 15;305:89-97"

+A typical surgery prep will consist of running T1 MRIs through the pipeline in Part I and using the surfaces to identify points of interest (e.g. brain regions) to expose or target with electrodes during the surgical procedure.
+In part II, these points of interest can be marked in MRI space, and transformed to stereotax space for more accurate targeting.

-## The functions and scripts addressed in this document are:
+## Part I: The functions and scripts addressed in Part I are:
 - AFNI_PreProc_Prep.m
 - AFNI_PreProc.m
 - AFNI_Surfaces_PostProc.m
 - Voxel_to_Surface.m
 - plot_mesh_follow_me.m

-## Requirements:
+## Part I: Requirements:
 - FieldTrip (Matlab toolbox): https://www.fieldtriptoolbox.org/
 - Analysis of Functional NeuroImages (AFNI): https://afni.nimh.nih.gov/
 - Recommended: FreeView (part of FreeSurfer): https://surfer.nmr.mgh.harvard.edu/

-## This pipeline is currently set up to use AFNI's templates and atlases
+## Part I: This pipeline is currently set up to use AFNI's templates and atlases
 - Template: NMT v2.0
 - Cortical Atlas: Cortical Hierarchical Atlas for Rhesus Macaques (CHARM)
 - Subcortical Atlas: Subcortical Atlas for Rhesus Macaques (SARM) For more info: https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/nonhuman/macaque_tempatl/main_toc.html

-## Step-by-Step Instructions
+## Part I: Step-by-Step Instructions
 Each script is structured to ask you to enter the relevant parameters in the first section, and then the rest of the script is automated.

 ### Step 0 (see note): AFNI_PreProc_Prep.m